AlxV07/ActionAutomator/README.md

 - `Open`: Open an Action (.action) file

 - `Delete`: Delete the selected Action from the current ActionAutomator session (.action file will still be kept in the saved actions and will be re-opened in following sessions if not manually removed)
 - `Save`: Save the code in the Programming Interface into the .action file with the corresponding Action name (.action files can be found in the directory $HOME/.actionAutomator/).
+Remember to save every time after editing; running an unsaved action will run the code from the previously saved action!
 - `Run`: execute the selected Action
 - `Stop`: Stop the execution of any running Action, also is bound globally to the Esc key for emergency purposes.